 In this article, learn more about the link between depression and birth control, as well as what to do about some possible side effects that can be dangerous.

 Birth control that uses synthetic hormones could influence a person’s mood, potentially triggering depression or other mental health symptoms.

 Hormones are the body’s chemical messengers.
 They affect many processes in the body, including mood, health, and how a person thinks.

 Message boards, blogs, and popular articles commonly feature stories of people who developed depression after taking birth control.
-However, depression is common, affecting 7.1% of all adults in the United States, including 8.7% of females.
+However,

 A person who develops depression during or after using birth control may experience symptoms for reasons other than their birth control.